bkw777/FluxEngine_Kit/README.md

 Some CDC 8-inch drives like the 9404 and 9406-4 lines are Shugart compatible, and so for those just use the SA850 hat like any other Shugart interface drive.

-Others have more or less compatible signals but several different pinouts.
+Others have compatible signals but different pinouts.

 The two tables below come from two CDC manuals covering many similar drive models spanning several years.
 Left: [CDC FDD FSM ('79)](PCB/datasheets/CDC_77834769_Y__FDD_FSM.pdf)